 Kamloops Spring Hiking Trails

-- The trail that goes from the parking area directly to the lake should be clear at this time of year, although the loop itself on the backside of the hill may still be slippery and have snow.
+The trail that goes from the parking area directly to the lake should be clear at this time of year, although the loop itself on the backside of the hill may still be slippery and have snow.
 To head straight to the lake, don’t turn off to the right, continue straight up the hill instead.

-- Sunset Trail or the Tower Trail in Kenna
+Sunset Trail in Kenna

-- Another great trail for this time of the year as there is little shade and tons of sun!
+Another great trail for this time of the year as there is little shade and tons of sun!

-- This trail runs along the highway and has very little shade.
+This trail runs along the highway and has very little shade.
 It should dry up pretty quickly!

-- This trail is paved, mostly in the sun and should drain off early in the season.
+This trail is paved, mostly in the sun and should drain off early in the season.